 Thrive is nimble.
 It is non-profit and has minimal running costs.
-Some directors work for fees, from anywhere on their laptops and phones, using public transport for Thrive work where practical.
+Some directors work for fees, from anywhere on their laptops and phones.

 Thrive has skills of:

-- Civil society development & governance – advocacy, financial capacity-building, enterprise;
+- Civil society development & governance – advocacy, capacity-building, media;

 - Science & evidence – academic links, research, writing academic papers.